Introduction

 password requisite pam_cracklib.so retry=3 minlen=8 difok=4

-To force the number of special characters and digits in the password, you can change the line above to:
+To force the number of special characters and digits in a password, you can change the line above to:

 $ cat /etc/pam.d/common-password